rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 Synchronize contact objects within Active Directory to your Exchange contacts within the Hosted Exchange environment.
 Within Active Directory, you can set up the external email address to which the contact will forward.
-Directory Sync uses the contact object&rsquo;s mail attribute to set this.
+Directory Sync uses the contact object's mail attribute to set this.

 #### Alternate email addresses (Optional Synchronization)